vuejs/vue-cli/packages/@vue/cli-plugin-pwa/README.md

   - Default: `'default'`

-- **pwa.iconVersion**
+- **pwa.assetsVersion**

   - Default: `''`

-    This option is used if you need to add a version to your icons, against browser’s cache.
-This will append `?v=<pwa.iconVersion>` to the URLs of the icons.
+    This option is used if you need to add a version to your incons and manifest, against browser’s cache.
+This will append `?v=<pwa.assetsVersion>` to the URLs of the icons and manifest.

 - **pwa.manifestPath**